LogInMask/ChatBot-beta/README.md

 But you can test my beta or pre-reliase versions.

 # ChatBot-beta-v2 is enabled!
-Today the update of ChatBot-beta
+Today was enabled the update of ChatBot-beta.
 It's the second beta-version of this program!
 You can test it now.
 In this version was added promocodes, some fixed bugs